Nedick/solidity-simple-store/README.md

 ```

 # TODO:
+- [ ] Add scripts for contract interaction on local or test network
+- [ ] Add tests for all files
 - [ ] Refactor the code to reduce gas costs and clean up the bugs
-- [ ] Add tests for all files
 - [ ] Find out how to use Multicall contract in the context of the task
 - [ ] Deploy contracts on actual test network like Rinkeby
 - [ ] Add user friendly front-end using ethers.js and next.js ?